medial-ax/medial-ax/README.md

 pip install -r requirements.txt
 ```

-We've using `black` as our formatter.

 ## VS Code
+We're using `black` as our formatter.

 We're type annotating the Python code.
 To ensure these are actually checked,
 put this in your `settings.json`: